Java programmer expert

-Selection sort algorithms are used to reorder the elements of an array or list in ascending or descending numerical or lexicographic order.
+Sorting algorithms are used to reorder the elements of an array or list in ascending or descending numerical or lexicographic order.
 Sorting is very important for the optimal performance of other algorithms that require sorted input data.

 To make your choice easier, in our series we will introduce the most well-known data sorting algorithms, explain their principles, advantages and disadvantages, and program them in Java.
-Today we’re going to look at Bucket sort, also known as Bin sort.
+Today we’re going to look at bucket sort, also known as bin sort.

-So far, we have discussed the following sorting algorithms:
+So far, we have discussed the following:

-If we need to sort a large amount of data that has the property that it is evenly sorted (e.g. order numbers), by dividing it into subgroups we can reduce the amount of inter-element comparisons, which will help us reduce sorting time.
-Once the data is sorted, we can keep them sorted in groups and when adding new elements to the groups, sort only the groups to which the new element was added.
-Sorted data is also easier and faster to sort if we use a suitable algorithm for this, such as Insertion sort.
-Partitioning into multiple groups will also allow us to deploy parallel sorting and data processing techniques.
-The basic principle of the Bucket sort algorithm is as follows:
+If we need to sort a large amount of data that has the property that it is evenly distributed (e.g. order numbers), by dividing it into subgroups we can reduce the amount of comparisons between elements, which will help us to reduce the sorting time.
+Once the data is sorted, we can keep it in buckets, and when we add new elements to the buckets, we can sort only the buckets to which the new element has been added.
+Sorted data is also easier and faster to sort if we use a suitable algorithm, such as insertion sort.
+Partitioning into multiple buckets also allows us to use parallel sorting and data processing techniques.

-Algorithm | Method | Time complexity | Memory | Stable | ||
+Algorithm | Method | Time Complexity | Memory | Stable | ||

 worst | average | best | ||||